amovfx/lifeguide/02_mastery/focus.md

 # Focus and discipline

-What is the scarcest commodity in the 21st century?
-Is it gold?
-Silver?
-Platinum?
-No.
-It’s focus.
-It’s the ability to focus in a world inundated with information and social media that is designed to (as the creators of one major social media platform admitted to publicly) keep us as addicted and distracted as possible.
+The most valuable resource you have is time.
+So you need the ability to focus in a world where social media is designed to  keep us as addicted.
+Social media platforms are in the business of human futures.
+They sell the advertisers how likely you are to click an add.
+They sell certainty.
+They sell you.

 It’s no joke.
-The ability to focus is a serious problem that is important to understand and overcome.
+The ability to focus on building a better life for yourself is not in the best interest some of the most profitable businesses ever built.
+It is a serious problem that is important to understand and overcome.
+Every service out there wants you to consume their content, not produce your own.
-Why?

 ### The Focus and Happiness Link
 Research shows that your happiness is dependent upon it.
 In the article When the Mind Wanders, Happiness also Strays,